rodshtein/Resizeator/README.md

 # Resizeator
 Small extension for Asana and Slack web app.
-Make app left area resizible.
+Make app areas resizible.

 # Use